 A veteran's short personal introduction is the key to unleashing the potential that can come from each contact.
 The trick is to make it extremely easy for the person to understand where you have been, what you're doing now, and where you want to go.

-Simple as that!
-In this scenario a veteran randomly met a senior executive and was able to clearly articulate what he did in the Army, what he is currently doing now, and where he wanted to go professionally.
+Simple as that.
+In this scenario, a veteran randomly met a senior executive and clearly articulated what he did in the Army, what he is currently doing now and where he wanted to go professionally.
 The end result is an opportunity for the veteran to directly contact the head of a business division for employment opportunities.
-And it only took three well-aimed sentences!
+And it only took three well-aimed sentences.

 If you need a few pointers on what to include in your personal introduction, check out Military.com's MOS Translator.